Codigo-io/docs/docs/development-suite/roadmap.md

 - Real-Time Collaboration
 - Teams and Enterprise
 - Pre-Audit Checker
+- One-Click Build Deploy on all environnements (Devnet/Tesnet/Mainnet)
+- Testing Tool on all environnements (Devnet/Tesnet/Mainnet)
+- AI improvement to follow the latest solana changes
-- More Templates and Protocols Integrations
+- New Templates and Protocols Integrations

 ---